 In this context the college provides authentic opportunities for learners to realise and share their aspirations, interests and ideas along with the ability to influence decisions and outcomes.

 Our programs aim to develop socially aware individuals driven by a willingness to participate, work in a team and contribute to the college and broader community.
 The college offers a range of opportunities for learner voice to influence the college, including:

 Learner Empowerment Team (LET)

-Learners from Years 7 and 8 are a conduit between the learners and staff across the college.
-Members of the LET are empowered to assist in decision making, developing learner priorities, build relationships with external organisations, individuals and lead learner focussed projects, activities and events.
+Learners from Years 7, 8 and 9 are a conduit between the learners and staff across the college.
+Members of LET are empowered to assist in decision making, developing learner priorities, build relationships with external organisations, individuals and lead learner focussed projects, activities and events.